-NOTE: Provide here a copy of meeting minutes, resolution, or other appropriate documentation showing that the board of directors or appropriate governing entity of official(s) responsible for policy decisions has reviewed and approved the Title VI Program.
+Meeting minutes, resolution, or other appropriate documentation showing that the board of directors or appropriate governing entity of official(s) responsible for policy decisions has reviewed and approved the Title VI Program

-I hereby acknowledge the receipt of the VPAS Title VI Implementation Plan 2021-2024.
+I hereby acknowledge the receipt of the VPAS Title VI Implementation Plan 2024-2027.
 I have reviewed and approve the Plan.
-I am committed to ensuring that no person is excluded from participation in, or denied the benefits of transit services on the basis of race, color, or national origin, as protected by Title VI according to Federal Transit Administration (FTA) Circular 4702.1B Title VI requirements and guidelines for FTA subrecipients.
+I am committed to ensuring that no person is excluded from participation in, or denied the benefits of transit services on the basis of race, color, or national origin, as protected by Title VI according to Federal Transit Administration (FTA) Circular 4702.1B Title VI requirements and guidelines for FTA sub-recipients.

-Di Schoff

-Signature of Authorizing Official
+Clizabeth W Bland 9/23/24 Signature of Authorizing Official DATE

-DATE

-Jeri Schaff, Executive Director
+Elizabeth Bland, Executive Director